Your Guide to Holy Week

 Palm Sunday of the Lord's Passion

-In stark contrast to the reading we hear at the start of worship, this Gospel reading strikes a bitter, somber turn.
-We who, minutes ago, were acclaiming Jesus, now send him to his death.
-Many congregations will read this passage from Scripture in dialogue, with the priest speaking the words of Jesus, and the congregation speaking the words of the crowd.
-Hearing the Passion reading on Sunday helps us to be mindful of what we are moving toward through the week.
+In stark contrast to the reading we hear at the start of worship, this Gospel reading takes a bitter, somber turn.
+We, who minutes ago were acclaiming Jesus, now send him to his death.
+Many congregations read this passage from Scripture in dialogue, with the priest speaking the words of Jesus and the congregation speaking the words of the crowd.
+Hearing the Passion reading on Palm Sunday helps us stay mindful of what we are moving toward in the coming week.

-On Wednesday of Holy Week, we remember Judas's betrayal of Jesus - when he sold his friend and teacher for 30 pieces of silver.
+On Wednesday of Holy Week, we remember Judas's betrayal of Jesus - when he sold his friend and teacher for 30 pieces of silver and set off the chain of events that led to Jesus' Passion and death.

 Holy Thursday primarily marks the Last Supper - Jesus' Passover meal with his disciples.
 Traditionally, however, there are two liturgies celebrated on Holy Thursday.
 Holy Thursday also begins the Triduum - the holiest 3 days of the year.